tfjgeorge/nngeometry/Readme.md

 NNGeometry allows you to:
  - compute **Fisher Information Matrices** (FIM) or derivates, using efficient approximations such as low-rank matrices, KFAC, diagonal and so on.
- - compute finite **Neural Tangent Kernels**, even for multiple output functions.
+ - compute finite-width **Neural Tangent Kernels** (Gram matrices), even for multiple output functions.
+ - compute **per-examples jacobians** of the loss w.r.t network parameters, or of any function such as the network's output.
  - easily and efficiently compute linear algebra operations involving these matrices **regardless of their approximation**.

 ## Example